-CB: To be a "first lady" is a serious responsibility.
-I want to help others.
-Humanitarian work means above all else making oneself useful.
-The Global Fund gives me the opportunity to be useful in the world.
+- opportunity to be useful worldwide.
 This commitment is an honor, an opportunity to give to others.
 The Global Fund's activities are not very widely reported in the media, so in that way I can bring my own celebrity to the cause.